The Wrong Guys: Plot

 Duke meanwhile has made his way to the scouts' camp and machine-guns their tent, with Franklin still inside.
 When Louie and Richard return they initially believe him to be dead, until he awakens and Belz and Tim arrive.
 The Owl Patrol tries to flee the mountain, but realize that their engine has been stolen by the Grunskys, who only agree to return it if their status as Cub Scouts is restored.
-When trying to retrieve the engine they witness Duke killing one of his accomplices and flee into the woods while Duke swears they won't get off the mountain alive.
+When trying to retrieve the engine they witness Duke non-fatally shooting one of his accomplices and flee into the woods while Duke swears they won't get off the mountain alive.
 The Grunskys' own car is sabotaged by the same squirrel as before, who chews through the wires of their engine.

 Fleeing through the woods, the scouts tumble down a hill and discover their missing pack, the loss of which led to their failure thirty years ago.
 It contains a map, compass, and other survival tools, and the troop decides that this is fate giving them another chance to "beat this goddamn mountain."

 They build a raft to escape downriver, but an attack from Duke separates Tim from the group.
 He ends up surfing part of the raft down a waterfall, fulfilling a prophecy made earlier by his psychic girlfriend about a "wave that never ends."
 Tim survives and makes it to a Park Ranger station, but it is abandoned.
 He calls the police, but they have had too many conflicting reports about Duke's whereabouts and dismiss his claims.

 The other scouts trick Duke with a prank the Grunskys pulled on Richard when they were kids, baiting him with a dollar on the ground and suspending him from a tree with a snare trap.
 However the squirrel returns yet again and chews through the ropes, freeing Duke.
 He prepares to execute the Owl patrol, but is suddenly set upon and beaten by their mothers, whom Tim has summoned as a last resort.
 The FBI arrives and tells them that there is a large reward on Duke's head, which the scouts decide should go to Louie because he is the one who got them through the ordeal.
 In the final scene the seven scouts of the Owl Patrol are finally awarded the Arrow of Light for their deeds, in front of a cheering crowd of scouts.